Qatar raises Xstrata stake to over 12 percent

-LONDON (Reuters) - Qatar, the second-largest shareholder in takeover target Xstrata XTA.L, has bought almost 24 million pounds ($38 million) of additional shares in the miner, lifting its holding to over 12 percent and raising the stakes in a standoff with rival investor Glencore (GLEN.L).
+LONDON, Aug 23 (Reuters) - Qatar, the second-largest shareholder in takeover target Xstrata, has bought almost 24 million pounds ($38 million) of additional shares in the miner, lifting its holding to over 12 percent and raising the stakes in a standoff with rival investor Glencore.

 Glencore, Xstrata’s largest shareholder with 34 percent, is offering 2.8 new shares for every Xstrata share held to secure a tie-up it hopes will create a mining and trading powerhouse.
 Qatar said last month it was demanding a ratio of 3.25.